FidelElie/FiDev/apps/home/src/content/music/2018-08-05/james-vickery-until-morning.md

 type: TRACK
 date: '2018-08-05T00:00:00.000Z'
 ---
-There is a lot to love about this song, I wouldn't agree with what my friend Jesse says, that the first bit sounds like something from Boyz II Men.
+There is a lot to love about this song, I wouldn't agree with what my brother Jesse says, that the first bit sounds like something from Boyz II Men.
 There isn't really any of the harmonies that make a Boyz II Men song just that, theirs.
 But I can see how he could of thought that, the note held at the start is very impressive.
 And is an amazing way to